knative/docs/docs/install/installing-istio.md

 ### Updating the `config-istio` configmap to use a non-default local gateway

-However, if you create custom service and deployment for local gateway with a name other than `cluster-local-gateway`, you need to update gateway configmap `config-istio` under `knative-serving` namespace.
+If you create custom service and deployment for local gateway with a name other than `cluster-local-gateway`, you need to update gateway configmap `config-istio` under `knative-serving` namespace.

 1. Run the following command: